dekadekadeka/mod3project/README.md

 Mod 3 Project
 by Deka Ambia and Will Jones

+Based on Space Invaders and inspired by the Flatiron School experience

 This README would normally document whatever steps are necessary to get the application up and running.